mwouts/jupytext/README.md

 ![JupyterLab extension](https://raw.githubusercontent.com/mwouts/jupyterlab-jupytext/master/jupytext_commands.png)

-If you don't see these commands, install the extension manually with
+The Jupytext extension for JupyterLab is bundled with Jupytext.
+Installing Jupytext will trigger a build of JupyterLab the next time you open it.
+If you prefer, you can trigger the build manually with
 ```
-jupyter labextension install jupyterlab-jupytext
+jupyter lab build
 ```
-(the above requires `npm`, run `conda install nodejs` first if you don't have `npm`).

 ## Using Jupytext